yaminadifallah/E-commerce/README.md

-# NABIL HMZ E-COMMERCE — Full-Stack E-Commerce Platform
+# E-COMMERCE — Full-Stack E-Commerce Platform

 A production-architected, multi-category e-commerce platform: customer storefront, cart & checkout with wilaya-based delivery, and a full staff/admin dashboard — built on **React + Vite**, **Express**, **Prisma**, and **MySQL**.